Mikheull/MikhaelBailly/README.md

 ```

 ### Configuration
-To get started, create and configure your github application, then get your `access_token'.
+To get started, create and configure your github application, then get your `access_token`.
 Also create an application on Mailtrap

 Then create a .env file at the root of the project, it will contain the authentication codes of the site.
 ```